How Much Does a Bespoke Engagement Ring Cost?

 For some, the main investment is one larger diamond or sapphire.
 For others, the focus is on a composition of smaller stones, such as a trilogy of diamonds, a cluster of coloured gems, or a band of alternating diamonds and sapphires.

-• Multi-stone rings: Smaller stones individually cost less, but intricate layouts and additional setting work can balance the overall price.
+• Multi-stone rings: smaller stones individually cost less, but intricate layouts and additional setting work can balance the overall price.
+A ring of three stones making up one carat costs considerably less than a single one carat diamond.

 I only work in fine jewellery metals: platinum and 18ct gold (yellow, white, or rose).
 These contain a high percentage of precious metal, making them durable, hypoallergenic, and classified as fine jewellery.

-While 9ct gold is cheaper, it’s only 37.5% gold, mixed with other metals that can cause skin reactions.
-It isn’t something I recommend or use, as 18ct gold is a more high quality metal.
+While 9ct gold is cheaper, it's only 37.5% gold, mixed with other metals that can cause skin reactions.
+It isn't something I recommend or use, as 18ct gold is a higher quality metal.
+It's also worth knowing that gold is currently at an all-time high, so platinum is no longer necessarily the more expensive option of the two.

-The amount of metal by weight will also impact the cost of the ring.
-Precious metals are costly, so the chunkier the ring design the more it will cost to produce.
+The amount of metal by weight also affects the cost.
+Precious metals are expensive, so the chunkier the design, the more it costs to produce, and a more delicate ring will cost less.

 A plain band with a solitaire stone takes less time than a detailed design with halos, engravings, or pavé-set gemstones.
 Multi-stone settings often involve more craftsmanship to ensure perfect balance and security.

 Bespoke rings are individually crafted in the UK by experienced goldsmiths.
 Unlike mass-produced rings, this process gives you both exceptional quality and the peace of mind that your ring is built to last.
-This means you benefit from the attention to detail of a one-of-a-kind piece of jewellery.
 Each bespoke engagement ring from Poppy Elder Fine Jewellery goes through multiple stages of quality control before it reaches you.

 The stages of a bespoke engagement ring design